project-ncl/pnc-simple-test-project-2/README.md

-# pnc-simple-test-project
+# pnc-simple-test-project-2
-A simple Maven project to use for test builds
+A(nother) simple Maven project to use for test builds